UK Pet Nutraceuticals Market Size and Share

 UK Pet Nutraceuticals Market Analysis by Mordor Intelligence

-The UK pet nutraceuticals market size is estimated at USD 279.80 million in 2025 and is projected to reach USD 447.31 million by 2030, growing at a 9.84% CAGR.
+The UK pet nutraceuticals market was valued at USD 279.80 million in 2025 and estimated to grow from USD 307.01 million in 2026 to reach USD 488.55 million by 2031, at a CAGR of 9.73% during the forecast period (2026-2031).
 Demand accelerates as owners treat pets like family members, veterinarians embrace preventive supplements, and manufacturers deploy cold-extrusion and microencapsulation to protect bioactives.
 Brexit has clarified domestic rules, shortening approval timelines and triggering fresh investment in local production, while dual regulation in Northern Ireland creates entry barriers for under-resourced foreign brands.
 Volatile fish-oil pricing prompts formulators to shift toward algal and precision-fermentation omega-3 sources, while artificial-intelligence platforms that personalize dosing enhance adherence, particularly in e-commerce subscription channels.
 Competitive intensity remains moderate as global majors expand their technology capabilities and direct-to-consumer innovators capitalize on niche spaces, such as postbiotics.

 Key Report Takeaways